Authentic Italian/Neapolitan pizzas and toppings

 Where did the name for the Margherita pizza come from?

-The origins for the name Margherita are disputed but there’s 2 basic theories:
+The origins for the name Margherita are disputed but there’s 2 basic theories (that I’ve heard).
+If you’ve heard of any other theories, feel free to let me know in the comments.

 1. Queen Margherita